Plain tobacco packaging: India

 In August 2012, India was believed to be considering plain packaging.
 Research into its feasibility was conducted in 2013.
 BJD MP of Orissa, Baijayant Jay Panda, had unsuccessfully submitted in the Lok Sabha a Private member's bill seeking an amendment to the 2003 anti-tobacco law.
 The bill sought to stipulate for plain packaging of cigarette and tobacco products and increase the size of health warning and the accompanying graphic on cigarette packets.
 In general, tobacco control measures are often prone to legal challenges in India.
 So far, there has been no progress on this matter and tobacco continues to be sold in branded packaging.

 The Ministry of Health and Family Welfare presented a draft of the bill on January 1, 2021 for public comment to be submitted by January 31.
 2021.The bill proposes amending the existing act, which dates to 2003.
 But it contains no provision on plain packaging.

 Indonesia

 In September 2024, the Ministry of Health planned to implement a plain packaging scheme, removing branding elements and requiring uniform colors and fonts.
 The draft regulation faced backlash from tobacco farmers and industries.

+In June 2026, the Health Ministry was drafting a regulation to standardise the packaging of tobacco and electronic cigarettes.